Home > Uncategorized > Learning Session: Practicing Care with Conflict

-This 90-minute session, open to any current staff of LitNet members, will include a presentation, followed by a group conversation and breakout sessions designed to help participants apply strategies to sample scenarios.
+Open to any current staff of LitNet members, the event included a presentation, followed by a group conversation and breakout sessions designed to help participants apply strategies to sample scenarios.

 Automated closed captioning will be available for this event.
 If you have other accessibility requests, please contact Chelsea Kern at ckern@clmp.org.
 A recording of the event will be made available to attendees and LitNet members.